-When students register for UI100, they also register for two co-requisites: CL001 and CL002.
-Students will complete career development assignments in their UI100 courses to meet these proficiency checks.
+When students register for UI100, they also register for CL001.
+Students will complete a career development assignment in their UI100 course to meet this proficiency check.
+This proficiency check is zero credit hours and does not cost anything.

 UI100 students will view a six minute Sexual Violence Prevention video and pass a quiz with a 60% or better.
 This video will introduce students to the Campus Violence Prevention Program and Title IX coordinators.